Uuno Epsanjassa

 Uuno Epsanjassa (an intentional misspelling of "Uuno in Spain") is a Finnish 1985 comedy film directed by Ere Kokkonen.
 It is the tenth film in the Uuno Turhapuro series.
-It was seen by more than 600,000 people in the theatres.
+It was seen by more than 600,000 people in the theatres, making it the third highest-grossing film in the series; the film was an even bigger success than Rauni Mollberg's The Unknown Soldier, which came out the same year.